Statistikk innhold

 The statistical product includes all pupils registered in upper secondary education under the education act.
 The register of populations highest attained education comprises all persons 16 years and above living in Norway as at 1 October.
 Participants that follow reform-94 are not included.

 Statistics on the completion of upper secondary education of pupils are based on pupils enrolled in the basic course (Vg1) for the first time and description of their educational status after five/six years.
-Pupils in alternative education programmes are included.
+Pupils in alternative education programmes are included .Some tables have separate populations that differ from the main population, including the adult table, the apprentice table and the ten-year table.

 Within upper secondary education, the counties own administrative data system VIGO is the main source.
 Data is also obtained from the National Results Database for upper secondary examinations (NVB) administered by the Admissions Board at the University of Oslo.
 Other source of data is the Health Personnel Register (HPR).